 From 2007 until 2010 I was Creative Director: Multiplatform at BBC Wales – commissioning new media on projects including Coal House (2007) and Coal House at War (2008) and leading cross-platform seasons including “What are we doing to our kids?”
 (2008) about contemporary childhood, and “Green Wales” (2009) which looked at how Wales is responding to the challenge of reducing greenhouse gas emissions.

 My involvement with DIY and alternative media goes back to the 1970s.
-I was one of the founders of COW Films, a feminist film distribution group, worked with the punk band The Slits and at Four Corners Film Workshop in London’s Bethnal Green, and was one of the editors of Emergency Magazine.
+I was one of the founders of COW Films, a feminist film distribution group, worked with the punk band The Slits, at Four Corners Film Workshop in Bethnal Green, and was one of the editors of Emergency Magazine.

-My current practice-based research, The Are you happy?
-Project revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and will explores the potential of HTML5 for the “creative treatment of actuality” (Grierson’s early definition of documentary).
+My recent documentary, The Are you happy?
+Project, an output of an AHRC Fellowship in Creative and Performing Arts, revisits Jean Rouch’s seminal documentary “Chronicle of a Summer” in the context of global collaboration and the web, and explores the potential of live web data for the “creative treatment of actuality” (Grierson’s early definition of documentary).

 My recent writing appears in The Journal of Documentary Studies (Intellect Books 1013), The Documentary Film Book (Palgrave 2013) and DIY Citizens; Critical Making and Social Media (MIT Press 2014.)